 Swingers are couples (both straight and gay) who have made a conscious, consensual decision to partake in a committed relationship that allows the exploration of recreational sex with other couples and individuals.

 The core of a solid swinging relationship is the openness, communication and trust that are required from both partners to be able to discuss matters such as fantasies and desires openly.
 These are further necessitated when it comes to acting out such fantasies within pre-agreed boundaries.
 Sex is therefore a very small part of the Swinging relationship.
 "To swingers, physical acts of sexual pleasure with someone you respect, just for pleasure, and making love to one's lifetime partner are two distinctly different things".
 This form of sexual identity is clearly outside the norm, and pushes the envelope as to what most 'normal' couples would consider acceptable.
-The question arises - Does Swinging merit the same recognition as other minority sexualities?
+The question arises - Does the Swinging Lifestyle the same recognition as other minority sexualities?

 As found in many types of sexuality, swinging assumes a few common forms or variants: